Catman (DC Comics): Secret Six

 He is different from most other Batman villains in the sense that he has noble and heroic qualities.
 While Cheshire notes that Blake behaves more like a hero than a villain, he sees heroes such as the Justice League as being arrogant and abusive of their power, as seen when he confronts Green Arrow about the Doctor Light incident.
 It has been revealed that during his time with the Six he impregnated Cheshire and that the two now have a son, Thomas Jr.

 In Gail Simone's Birds of Prey #104, the Secret Six run into Barbara Gordon's team.
 Huntress and Catman – out of disguise – dance together, with hints of an attraction.
 The two teams battle, six members for six, Catman paired against Huntress amidst sexual innuendo, but the fray ends with the resurrection of Ice.
 Commenting upon Catman's reasonings, Knockout claimed that he had "gone soft".

-In 2008's Salvation Run #3, Catman and former Secret Six teammates Scandal Savage and Rag Doll are depicted amongst DC's larger villain population, exiled on a faraway planet.
+In 2008's Salvation Run #3, Catman and former Secret Six teammates Scandal Savage and Rag Doll are depicted amongst DC's larger villain population, exiled on the planet Cygnus 4019.

 Catman reappeared in Secret Six, which takes place after the events of Salvation Run.
 Blake spent some time back in Africa, where he brutally attacked a gang of poachers and may have left them for dead.
 His actions have led Catman to wonder if he has the temperament to be on the side of the angels.

 It was in his role as leader of the Secret Six that Catman faced Batman again after many years.
 Batman tried to warn Catman and his team to not accept their mission to break someone out of Alcatraz.
 The non-personal warning did not work, so Batman went to confront Catman.
 Catman said in response: "The old me?
 Probably would've whooped his milk and cookies".
 He made no hesitation to throw the first punch at the Dark Knight.
 During the fight, Batman even offered to pay the Secret Six off, but to no avail.
 Catman's main goal was just to keep Batman distracted as the Secret Six broke Tarantula out of prison.